holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_syllabus.md

 - Remain open-minded and sensitive during class discussions.
 - Laptops, Cell Phones, Ipads, and other electronic devices are useful tools but also wonderful distractions.
-Your laptop should be charged for class, but it should only be open when instructed.
-Place your cell phones in your backpack.
-If you need to use it during course, quietly remove yourself from the hallway.
+Your laptop should be charged for class, but it should only be open when instructed. **Place your cell phones in your backpack.
+If you need to use it during class, quietly go into the hallway.**
 - I expect each of you to make a solid, good-faith effort to do your best in this class (and I expect the same from myself).
 I know, however, that this class is just one of many aspects of your life, so please talk to me if you